aces/Loris/modules/instruments/test/TestPlan.md

      _**Note:** All steps before clicking on the instrument itself are handled by their own modules and necessary permissions to access these modules should be part of their respective testplans._
-   - User is provided a direct link to the instrument and has permission `data_entry`.
+   - User is provided a direct link to the instrument and has permission `data_entry` (_"Access Profile: View/Create Candidates and Timepoints - Own Sites"_).
 2. Ensure that the candidate info at the top (DoB, EDC, ...) are correct.
 3. Enter a date and click 'Save Data'.
 Check if age calculation is correct.